Amartya-Jha/Bandit-OTW/README.md

 ## Level 12

 Given: The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
 For example: mkdir /tmp/myname123.
 Then copy the datafile using cp, and rename it using mv (read the manpages!)

+`mv` : move

+`rm`: remove

+check the data type, change extension to that data type and then decompress using respective tool.
+Repeat till you get the pass.

+pass for lvl 13: wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw